dylansilke2/siren/README.md

 siren
 =====
-A decentralized two-step authentication for OSes written in Python
+A decentralized two-step authentication for OSes written in Python.